nestybox/sysbox-ee/README.md

 ## Contact

-Please contact us at `contact@nestybox.com` for any questions.
-We will be happy to help.
+We are happy to help.
+You can reach us at:

+Email: `contact@nestybox.com`

+Slack: [Nestybox Slack Workspace][slack]

+Phone: 1-800-600-6788

+We are there from Monday-Friday, 9am-5pm Pacific Time.

 ## Thank You